 Seasoning: Unsure

-Description: Nothing special at all, as it was very bland, but it at least was moist for a saving grace.
+Description: Nothing special at all, as it was very bland, but it was at least moist for a saving grace.
 However, no smoke flavor or anything really coming through.
 Would not order again, very average

 Overall Rating and is it worth a visit: 8.75 to 9/10 and Yes.
 Ribs are definitely the main attraction here, but Seasoned Swine is also turning out several delicious options across the majority of their smoked dishes.
-Was able to meet with Jacob the owner and found out that he is originally from Iowa and learned his rib smoking secrets from the longtime pit master Steve “Woody” Watson of Woody’s Smoke Shack, which is sadly no longer open.
+Was able to meet with Jacob, the owner, and found out that he is originally from Iowa and learned his rib smoking secrets from the longtime pit master Steve “Woody” Watson of Woody’s Smoke Shack, which is sadly no longer open.
 Considering that I had actually been to Woody’s a few years before, I was curious to see how it compared.
 Needless to say, Jacob must have taken great notes, as his ribs were on point, along with several other of his meat options.
-Easily some of the best ribs and pulled pork in the state, with some of the better house made sauces out there as well, Seasoned Swine BBQ does a great job of blending several styles of BBQ together to create a great overall offering
+Easily some of the best ribs and pulled pork in the state, with some of the better house-made sauces out there as well.
+Seasoned Swine BBQ does a great job of blending several styles of BBQ together to create a great overall offering

 Date Visited: 10/14/2022 and 10/30/2023